 ExpressVPN’s privacy features are second to none.
 Data is protected with 256-bit AES encryption and backed by a zero-logging policy on traffic, DNS requests, and IP addresses.
 There’s also both DNS leak protection and an automatic kill switch to deliver a reliable safety net in case of an accidental disconnect.

 CyberGhost is one of the best all-around VPNs on the market, all thanks to fast speeds, tough security, and the company’s custom app that works on smartphones, desktop PCs, and laptops alike.
-Users can connect with just a few clicks and enjoy unlimited access to a network of over 2,400 servers in 60 countries.
+Users can connect with just a few clicks and enjoy unlimited access to an impressive network of over 6,700 servers in 89 countries.
 CyberGhost leverages this network to deliver incredibly fast and reliable speeds around the world.
 No buffering delays, internet slowdown, or sluggish connections, just a blazing fast internet each time you log on.